How Creosote Sticks Make Your Boiler Super Easy To Clean

 1. Use Easy Creosote Remover Sticks (just toss one in the fire!)
 (Available HERE)

-3. Always operate your boiler with water jacket temps above 140 F
+3. Always operate your boiler with water jacket temps above 140 F. For more information watch this video.

 4. Use Properly Seasoned wood